rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/injection.md

 Apktool can be installed manually or automatically (e.g `brew install apktool` OR 'apt install apktool'). keytool and jarsigner can be installed by installing the appropriate JDK.

-## To Create Vulnerable apk An Existing Application
+## Inject Payload Into An Existing APK File

 Use: